Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Spoils of War**: Whenever you score a takedown, you gain gold equal to ten times the creatures challenge rating, up to a maximum of 300 gold

-**Quest**: Whnever you've gained 300 gold using this item, it transforms into _Pauldrons of Whiterock_
+**Quest**: Whenever you've gained 300 gold using this item, it transforms into _Pauldrons of Whiterock_

 ---